sydneyscientific-io/sydneyscientific-io.github.io/180 companies.md

     - tour of specific talent, e.g., musician or public speaker
   - Chat app—with channels—for:
     - note taking / dictaphone
-    - Peer-to-peer (everyone is moderators)
+    - Peer-to-peer (everyone can moderate)
     - Multi-master consensus (masters are moderators)
 <!--
 - ML engineering focussed